REDxEYE/ProjectDecima/README.md

+### This project is no longer under development.
+See https://github.com/ShadelessFox/decima

 This project is aimed to provide graphical user interface for previewing, exporting and modifying game resources in games based on Decima Engine in research purposes.

 ![The program interface showing texture of Sam's face](https://i.imgur.com/0yv9GsU.png)